-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

 Combine olive oil with salt and pepper.

-Place tomatoes cut side down on a medium-hot grill.
-Close lid and cook for about 3 to 4 minutes.
+Place the tomatoes cut side down on the grill.
+Close lid and cook until the tomatoes begin to brown and the skins loosens, 3 to 4 minutes.
+Set aside to cool.

-If you choose to serve this soup chilled place it in the refrigerator for at least 2 hours.
+- If you choose to serve this soup chilled place it in the refrigerator for at least 2 hours.
 The flavors will blend over time so overnight is better.

 - If you want the soup hot, transfer it to a large saucepan and bring to a light boil, reduce heat and let simmer for 8 minutes, stirring often.